vinayscloud/careconnect/README.md

 User: test@example.com
 Password: password123

-# Use this to run fronend side of the project on your local system
+# Use this to run frontend side of the project on your local system
 Name: Live Server
 https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer